ibm-cloud-docs/Cloudant/how-to.md

 copyright:
   years: 2015, 2019
-lastupdated: "2019-08-26"
+lastupdated: "2019-11-15"

-keywords: tutorials, recovery and backup, guides, links to documentation
+keywords: tutorials, recovery and backup, guides, links to documentation, about

 subcollection: cloudant